-The TOE is a composite TOE and the dashed line denotes the whole TOE.
+Figure 1 shows the TOE boundaries, the dashed line denotes the whole composite TOE.
 The underlying certified hardware platform and JCOP 4 OS are marked with purple and green.
 The blue box marks the application layer.
-The ID&Trust IDentity Applet Suite v3.4 could be loaded in the Flash.
-During the creation phase an instance is created in the Flash and after several configuration steps it will be personalized as IDentity Applet v3.4/eIDAS.
+The ID&Trust IDentity Applet Suite v3.4-p2 could be loaded in the Flash.
+During the creation phase an instance is created in the Flash and after several configuration steps it will be personalized as IDentity Applet v3.4-p2/eIDAS.